jmflach/bank_api/README.md

 - create_transaction: let you create transactions (credit or debit) for the bank accounts
 - list_transactions: let you list all the transactions that happened in a bank account

-Things you may want to cover:

-* Ruby version
+System requirements:

-Ruby 2.7.2
+- Ruby 2.7.2
-Rails 7.0.3
+- Rails 7.0.3

-* System dependencies

-Postgresql
+- Postgresql
-jsonapi
+- jsonapi
-validates_timeliness
+- validates_timeliness
-validators
+- validators